ipfabric/docs/docs/overview/licensing.md

 * Each virtual instance on a firewall (VSYS, VDOM, etc.) counts as one license each.
 If you have one firewall with 80 virtual instances, it will count as 80 devices in the license count.
 * A stack of switches (StackWise, etc.) count as one device in the license, regardless of the number of switches in the stack.
 * For wireless access points, a single license is consumed by the centralized controller, regardless of the number of APs controlled by it.
-* For cloud infrastructure providers, every construct (VPC, gateway, etc.) counts as one license.
+* For cloud infrastructure providers, one license is consumed by each networking construct (VPC, gateway, etc.).

-!!!
-Info
+!!! info

   	If IP Fabric cannot detect the device type of a discovered device (due to missing information from the CLI or API calls), the device will be counted as unlicensed.

 ## Changes